Quark-Meson Coupling Model, Nuclear Matter Constraints and Neutron Star Properties: The QMC model

 \section{The QMC model}

 The QMC model is based upon the self-consistent modification of the structure of a baryon embedded in nuclear matter.
 It is a relativistic mean field model which incorporates the internal quark structure of the baryons, represented as MIT bags containing three quarks in a color-singlet configuration.
 Interactions occur between quarks in distinct bags via the exchange of mesons coupled locally to the quarks.
-In the literal interpretation of the bag model, where quarks and gluons exclusively reside within the bag, this coupling would be unnatural.
-However, the bag may also be understood as an average approximation to a more complex description of confinement in which the surface and size of the bag represent an average description of far more complex dynamical configurations.
-For example, the QCD lattice simulations of Bissey~{\it et al.}~\cite{bissey2005} suggest that the true confinement may be closer to a Y-shaped color string attached to the quarks immersed in a non-perturbative vacuum rather than the effect of the bag boundary.
-In this case, the quarks in one baryon may approach the quarks of another baryon and interact through vacuum fluctuations, described by meson fields.